POLICY: JL

 NUTRITION STANDARDS

-The District will ensure that all meals provided by its Food Services Program meet or exceed current nutrition requirements established under the Healthy Hunger-free Kids Act of 2010 (www.fns.usda.gov/sites/default/files/dietaryspecs.pdf.
-To the extent possible, school meals shall include adequate time for eating, should be scheduled at appropriate times, will provide student access to hand washing and/or sanitizing, and whenever possible, lunch will follow recess, where applicable.
+The district ensures that all meals provided by its food services program meet or exceed current nutrition requirements established under the Healthy Hunger-free Kids Act of 2010 (www.fns.usda.gov/sites/default/files/dietaryspecs.pdf.
+To the extent possible, school meals shall include adequate time for eating, should be scheduled at appropriate times, provides student access to hand washing and/or sanitizing, and whenever possible, recess will follow lunch, where applicable.

 Food Marketing in Schools

-School-based marketing will be consistent with nutrition education and health promotion.
-As such, schools will limit food and beverage marketing to the promotion of foods and beverages that meet the nutrition standards for meals or for foods and beverages sold individually (USDA Smart Snacks in School rule.)
+School-based marketing must be consistent with nutrition education and health promotion.
+Schools will limit food and beverage marketing to the promotion of foods and beverages that meet the nutrition standards for meals or for foods and beverages sold individually (USDA Smart Snacks in School rule).
 School-based marketing of brands promoting predominantly low-nutrition foods and beverages is prohibited.
 The promotion of healthy foods, including fruits, vegetables, whole grains, and low-fat dairy products is encouraged.

 Nutritional Quality of Foods and Beverages Sold and Served on Campus

-Meals served through the National School Lunch and Breakfast Programs will:
+Meals served through the National School Lunch and Breakfast Programs shall:

-• Serve only low-fat (1%) and fat-free milk and nutritionally-equivalent nondairy alternatives (to be defined by the USDA); and
+● Serve only low-fat (1%) and fat-free milk and nutritionally-equivalent nondairy alternatives (to be defined by the USDA);

-• Ensure that all grains served are whole grains as required.
+● Ensure that all grains served are whole grains as required; and

 Breakfast